Crooked Timber (album)

-Crooked Timber is the tenth full-length album by the rock band Therapy?, and the first to be released on Demolition Records.
+Crooked Timber is the twelfth studio album by the rock band Therapy?, and the first to be released on Demolition Records.
 It was released on 23 March 2009.
 The album was recorded from July to August 2008 at Blast Studios, Newcastle, with additional recording at The Beauchamp Building in London from August to September 2008.
 Produced by Andy Gill, the album features a bias towards rhythm rather than melody.

 According to Andy Cairns; "I guess we're always challenging just what makes us Therapy?.
 After so many years, if we were formulaic about it, we'd have gotten bored with the band long ago.
 The album was written together as a band, and each track has its own concept and inspirations.
 They took a while to write and we've taken our time to write them."